Unoqwy/tplink-connect/README.md

 Communicate with a TP-Link router over an encrypted connection using Rust.

 This is a Rust library meant to communicate with the router programmatically.
-If you are looking for a CLI app, you may want to check [this repository](https://github.com/Unoqwy/tplink-connect-cli) out.
+~~If you are looking for a CLI app, you may want to check [this repository](https://github.com/Unoqwy/tplink-connect-cli) out.~~ (was never published)

 > :warning: **This project isn't production-ready (at all)**, but should work just fine for testing purposes or data querying.

-> I plan to keep working on it as I find it quite useful and use it daily, but don't expect to get an update every week.
+**Note:** The project has been archived as I haven't touched it in months, but I may work on it again in the future.

 ## Motivation